sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 # Stop the virtual machine running your app and Sandstorm

-With `vagrant-spk`, you can only be developing one app at a time.
-This is because the virtual machine uses always uses port 6080.
+With `vagrant-spk`, before you can develop a second app, you must stop the virtual machine created as part of developing the first one.
+This is because the `vagrant-spk` virtual machine uses always uses port 6080.

 In our case, we're done using the virtual machine running this app, so it's safe to stop it.
 Run this command: